 Wrench Wench: Both their standard engineer and their commando, Dixie, are female, and both are repair specialists.
 The mechanic can repair single vehicles in the field, which Dixie has a sizable repair radius and can heal damage nearly as fast as it's dealt.

 An 800 years old order of Knights, the Order of the Talon secretly control great parts of the world from the shadows, fighting an ominious enemy known only as "The Cult".
 They possess impressive Steam Punk technology, including walkers and moving castles.
 Able to move from place to place with their castles and armored with the strongest metal known to humanity, they fight everyone they deem heretical despite their outdated tech.
-Most Talon personnel are unwitting of the greater scheme behind the Order's actions and those who know at least something believe their way of doing things in secret is right.
-They are not afraid of assasinations or leading countries to war if it helps them - in fact, they are responsible for World War I. However, they are noble enough to not abuse others too much, because their goal is to fight the Cult, not the rest of the world.
+Most Talon personnel are unwitting of the greater scheme behind the Order's actions and those who know at least something prefer to command from the shadows to avoid being targeted.
+They are not afraid of assasinations or leading countries to war if it helps them - in fact, they are responsible for World War I. However, they are noble and pragmatic enough to not abuse others too much, because their goal is to fight the Cult, not the rest of the world.

 Action Bomb: Sappers and Priests of Judas via special ability.

 Badass Preacher: Hospitallers.
 A flamethrower-armed priest WILL make you confess.

 Base on Wheels: Master Crawlers, castles on tracks, produce every single unit they have.
 In addition, Mini-Crawlers, which are mobile tech buildings/refineries.